 Further explore the difference between transactional and relationship surveys and see how they work together like customer service and customer experience.

 Conclusion: Customer experience vs customer service

 It’s important to understand the relationship between customer experience and customer service.
 Customer service is a very important part of the broader customer experience.
 The role of customer service has changed a lot as we’ve entered a self-service era.
 But your customer service teams are still vital in that they manage the exceptions and gather valuable data about customer experience.

 It’s important to track not only how customers experience your customer service team.
 You need to know how they experience the entire customer journey, at every major touchpoint.
 CES, CSAT, and NPS surveys are three vital types of surveys that help you quantify customer experience in both the short and long term.

-To start collecting actionable feedback from customers in order to delight them every step of the way, sign up for a free trial of our experience management software which includes access to 250 surveys.
+To start collecting actionable feedback from customers in order to delight them every step of the way, explore our customer survey templates today.